 STEP 6: Now drag and drop the Merge Transformation to combine the sorted tables into one table

 Click ok and drag and drop the output arrow of the Sort Transformation 1.
-Here Merge Input 2 is automatically selected by the intelligence.
+Here, Merge Input 2 is automatically selected by the intelligence.

-Data will be inserted into the destination table based on the Color and English Product Name columns
+STEP 7: Double click on SSIS Merge Transformation and configure it.
+Data is inserted into the destination table based on the Color and English Product Name columns.

 STEP 8: Drag and drop the OLE DB destination into the data flow region and double-click on it to configure the destination server and destination table to store the merge transformation output

 Here we selected the database and [Merge Transformation] as the destination table